Matthew Carr: Fremantle career (2001-2008)

-Carr was traded to Fremantle at the 2000 AFL Draft by St Kilda in exchange for Craig Callaghan.
+Carr was traded to Fremantle at the 2000 AFL draft by St Kilda in exchange for Craig Callaghan.
 He played 21 games in Fremantle's disastrous 2001 season, which saw the club take out the wooden spoon; having been part of the St Kilda side that finished last in 2000, this meant Carr played in consecutive wooden spoon seasons with two different sides.
 He played every game in 2002 and after an excellent 2003 season, in which he was sixth in Fremantle's best and fairest, his 2004 season was severely disrupted by injury.
 An ankle problem early in the season and a broken leg later in the season saw Carr restricted to just 11 games.

 Matthew's 2005 season was also affected by injury, he had been averaging more than 25 disposals per match before the Rd 9 match against Hawthorn.
 Carr was only able to manage 14 disposals while apparently under duress against Hawthorn.
 He returned for the Rd 18 clash against Collingwood but did little in the last 4 games of the season.

 From the 2006 season onward, Matthew was generally used in a utility/tagging role, often given the assignment of playing against the opposition's best midfield player.
 He was generally very effective in that role and finished the 2006 season having played every game for the Dockers, including three appearances in the 2006 finals series.
 However, throughout 2006 and 2007 seasons, injuries and fitness concerns continued to hamper his game and, although a serviceable player, he never returned to his earlier form.

 Carr played four games in the 2008 season before announcing his retirement on 19 May 2008.
 His 134th and last game for Fremantle was played against the Adelaide Crows at AAMI Stadium on 19 April 2008.

-He has continued to play football in the West Australian Football League, but switched to Swan Districts from East Fremantle in 2009.
+He continued to play football in the West Australian Football League, but switched to Swan Districts from East Fremantle in 2009.

+Personal life

+Carr's son, Jaren, was drafted as a father-son selection in the 2024 AFL draft.